Every Indian immensely proud today: PM Modi after Chandrayaan-2 launch

-New Delhi [India], July 22 (ANI): Prime Minister Narendra Modi on Monday lauded the Indian Space Research Organisation (ISRO) after the successful launch of India's indigenous moon mission, Chandrayaan-2, and said that every Indian is immensely proud today.
+New Delhi [India], July 22 (ANI): Prime Minister Narendra Modi on Monday lauded the Indian Space Research Organisation (ISRO) for the successful launch of India's indigenous moon mission, Chandrayaan-2, and said every Indian is immensely proud today.
+The Prime Minister congratulated the space K Sivan for the lunar mission launch.

+"Many congratulations to your entire team K Sivan Ji.
+Today's launch is a landmark achievement and every Indian is proud of you," he said in a recorded message.

+"Making a comeback to launch Chandrayaan-2 one week after the first attempt proves that our scientists have the grit and resolve to counter any challenge.
+I have been told that the date of reaching moon will be the same as it was decided earlier.
+Chandrayaan-2's successful landing will boost our knowledge systems about the moon.
+I congratulate ISRO's entire team once more for this spectacular achievement," he added.

-In a series of tweets, Prime Minister Modi stated that this mission will further encourage youngsters towards pursuing science, research and innovation.
+Earlier, in a series of tweets, the Prime Minister had stated that the mission will further encourage youngsters towards pursuing science, research and innovation.

 "Special moments that will be etched in the annals of our glorious history!
 The launch of #Chandrayaan2 illustrates the prowess of our scientists and the determination of 130 crore Indians to scale new frontiers of science.
 Every Indian is immensely proud today," Prime Modi tweeted.